Skip to content

 September 20, 2024

-SECAI Successfully Unites the Touch Sensing and Processing Community at the First Summer School
+SECAI Successfully Unites the Touch Sensing and Processing Community at Their First Summer School

 The first Touch Sensing and Processing Summer School brought together 40 participants from 15 nations in Pirna near Dresden to discuss tactile sensing in robotics.
 Under the guidance of Roberto Calandra, the event offered international researchers a platform to exchange ideas with leading experts and laid the foundation for the promotion and training of new talent in this important field of research.
 Tactile sensors are seen as the key to the next breakthrough in robotic manipulation.